cetoscuk/mycetosarchlinux/README.md

 # Arch Linux + Hyprland (Lua) Rice

 A lightweight, performant, and aesthetic Arch Linux desktop environment powered by Lua-configured Hyprland, a transparent Conky system monitor, Waybar, and Rofi.
+I have used AI heavyly while creating this.
+Even this information was made by AI.
+I'm updloading this so that I may use this rice on different devices of mine.
+Feel free to use it as well.
+If you have any problems with it, just report it to me.
+I might fix it.

 ---